ljonestz/compoundriskdata/README.md

 ## Main scripts and data architecture

-Individual indicator datasets are stored in the 'Indicator_dataset' folder, with many of the source materials compiled using scripts in the main repository
+Individual indicator datasets are stored in the 'Indicator_dataset' folder, with many of the source materials compiled using scripts in the main repository (e.g. 'GDACS scrape.r', 'FAO scrape.r', 'COVID scrape data.r', 'Debt scrape.r')

-'Coumpound_Risk_database.r' is used to compile the various indicator datasets into the eight risk component datasets.
-These can be found as .csv files in the 'Risk_sheets' folder.
+'Coumpound_Risk_database.r' is used to compile the various indicator datasets  the eight seperate risk component datasets.
+These can each be found as .csv files in the 'Risk_sheets' folder.

 'Global database and summary sheet.r' takes the various risk component datasets and aggregates them into a summary sheet of country-level compound risk scores.
-This can be found in the 'Risk_sheets" folder as 'Compound_Risk_Flags_Sheet.csv'
+This can be found as 'Compound_Risk_Flags_Sheet.csv' in the 'Risk_sheets" folder

 ## Main Outcome file